vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 A network parameter `market.liquidity.providers.fee.distributionTimeStep` will control how often fees are distributed from the LP fee account.
 Starting with the end of the opening auction the clock starts ticking and then rings every time `market.liquidity.providers.fee.distributionTimeStep` has passed.
 Every time this happens the balance in this account is transferred to the liquidity provider's margin account for the market.
 If `market.liquidity.providers.fee.distributionTimeStep` is set to `0` then the balance is distributed either immediately upon collection or at then end of a block.

-The liquidity fees are distributed pro-rata depending on the `LP i growth-adjusted-LP-share` at a given time.
+The liquidity fees are distributed pro-rata depending on the `LP i equity-like share` at a given time.

 #### Example
-We have `4` LPs with growth-adjusted-LP-share shares: share as below
+We have `4` LPs with equity-like share shares: share as below
 ```
-LP 1 galp share = 0.65
+LP 1 els = 0.65
-LP 2 galp share = 0.25
+LP 2 els = 0.25
-LP 3 galp share = 0.1
+LP 3 els = 0.1
 ```
 Trade happened, and the trade value for fee purposes multiplied by the liquidity fee factor is `103.5 ETH`.
 The following amounts be collected immediately into the LP fee accounts for the market: